Put Together a Caregiving Plan in 5 Easy Steps

 5. Care for Yourself

-Trying to balance caregiving with family, work, and other responsibilities can be exhausting.
+Balancing caregiving with family, work, and other responsibilities can be exhausting.

-The rest of the guide
+The Rest of the Guide

 The remainder of the guide covers a helpful glossary of commonly used senior care terms, a variety of caregiving resources, handy checklists and information logs, and sample caregiving plans.